 Who use Hex editor

 Hex editors are used for editing individual bytes of data and are mostly used by programmers or system administrators.
-Some of the most common used cases are debugging or reverse engineering binary communication protocols.
-Of course there are many other things you can use hex editors – for example reviewing files with unknown file format, performs hex comparison, reviewing program memory dump and others.
+Some of the most commonly used cases are debugging or reverse engineering binary communication protocols.
+Of course, there are many other things you can use hex editors – for example reviewing files with the unknown file format, performs hex comparison, reviewing program memory dump, and others.